How to Effectively Use the 'hg pull' Command (with examples)

 Example output:

-pulling from default
+pulling from https://example.com/repo

 searching for changes

-Use case 4: Pull changes even when the remote repository is unrelated
+Use Case 4: Pull changes even when the remote repository is unrelated

 Code: